ruchisahota/gaia/v1/doc/documentation.md

 ### `scopes (external:scopes_list)`

 Scopes is the set of scopes granted to this Processing Unit that it has to present in HTTP requests.

 | Characteristics | Value |
 | -               | -:    |

 # Report

-## Description
+> Operations:

 Post a new statistics report.